timoniq/fntypes/docs/result.md

 x.expect("Division failure") # Raises an exception: UnwrapError("Division failure")
 # Expect is needed to transform error types

-# .and_then - is an essential operation to compose multiple result returning functions
+# .then - is an essential operation to compose multiple result returning functions
 # Probably you may know it as bind operation
 # Error type of those must be same !
 # Argument is of value type, returning result can be of a different type